 I love corduroy for fall — it has that texture that instantly feels right for the season.
 A turtleneck layered with a scarf is kind of my cheat code for staying warm, and combat boots balance it out so it doesn’t look too polished.

-3. Puffer Vest + Sweater + Sweatpants + Platform Uggs
+3. Puffer Vest + Sweater + Sweatpants + Uggs

 4. Leather Jacket + Midi Skirt + Combat Boots